KarolS/millfork/docs/api/custom-platform.md

     * `prevent_jmp_indirect_bug` – whether the compiler should try to avoid the indirect JMP bug, default is `false` on 65C02-compatible or non-6502 processors and `true` elsewhere

-    * `compact_dispatch_params` – whether parameter values in return dispatch statements may overlap other objects, default is `true`
+    * `compact_dispatch_params` – whether parameter values in return dispatch statements may overlap other objects, default is `true`.
     This may cause problems if the parameter table is stored next to a hardware register that has side effects when reading.

     * `lunix` – generate relocatable code for LUnix/LNG, default is `false`